Slow Damage: Development

 Slow Damage was announced in February 2016, with Kabura Fuchii as writer and Uiro Yamada as illustrator.
 A teaser site to promote the game went live in 2019, with a planned release date in 2020.
-A prequel manga, written by Sumimoto, released in 2020 before the launch of the game.
+A prequel manga, written by Sumimoto, was released in 2020 before the launch of the game.

 Slow Damage released in Japan on February 25, 2021, for Windows PCs.
 On November 14, 2022, JAST USA released the game outside Japan.

 Related media

 Browser game

-A free-to-play spin-off game titled Slow Damage: Clean Dishes released on April 27, 2021 for smartphone devices on web browser.
+A free-to-play spin-off game titled Slow Damage: Clean Dishes was released on April 27, 2021, for smartphone devices on web browsers.
 Clean Dishes takes place in the same setting as the main game, but follows the titular "Clean Dishes," a group who cleans up rooms where people have died recently.

 Manga

 A short prequel manga written by Sumimoto released digitally before the game's launch.
 A manga based on the browser game Slow Damage: Clean Dishes titled Slow Damage: Clean Dishes -leveret-, written by Hiromasa Okujima, started serialising in Kachi Comi on April 1, 2021.
 On September 17, 2021, the manga was released as a standalone tankōbon.